Noovolari/leapp/docs/security/credential-process.md

 ### How Leapp works with Credential Process

-To enable Credential Process as your *default credential generation method* yopu must have the Desktop app and CLI installed.
+!!!
+Info

+    **Requirements**: this credentials' generation method requires that both Leapp desktop app and CLI are installed.

 1) Open your Leapp desktop app and go to the settings panel (<img src="../../images/gear.png" width="20"/>).